Teacher's Pension Plan

 Part-Time Employment - Full-Time Service

-For the school year 2017-2018, teachers may elect to work part-time and make pension contributions to earn pension service equal to that earned in the previous school year.
+Teachers may elect to work part-time and make pension contributions to earn pension service equal to that earned in the previous school year.
 The maximum period that a teacher may participate in this arrangement is a total of two years in a lifetime.
 The teacher must work less days and earn less money than in the year prior to entering this arrangement.
 The agreement to work less time must be arranged between the teacher and the employer.
 The teacher must also work for a minimum of 40%.

 Pensions Based on Commuted Value